Summary of Chapter 20. Async and file I/O

 Saving program settings asynchronously

 Traditionally, the .NET

 System.IO namespace has been the source of file I/O support.
-Although some methods in this namespace support asynchronous operations, most do not, and you can perform sophisticated file I/O functions using simple method calls.
+Although some methods in this namespace support asynchronous operations, most do not.
+The namespace also supports several simple method calls that perform sophisticated file I/O functions.

 Good news and bad news

 All the platforms supported by Xamarin.Forms support application local storage — storage that is private to the application.

 The Xamarin.iOS and Xamarin.Android libraries include a version of .NET that Xamarin has expressly tailored for these two platforms.
 These include classes from